 Instructions

-Begin by gently dumping your crab into a medium-sized mixing bowl and picking through the meat to remove any shells or cartilage.
+- Begin by gently moving your crab into a medium-sized mixing bowl and picking through the meat to remove any shells or cartilage.

 Notes

-If you are sensitive to sodium, feel free to omit the 1/2 tsp of salt, or make a small tester cake in a skillet to test your salt level before adding more.
-Sodium levels can vary in crab meat and you want the perfect bite, so it’s worth the extra few minutes!
+If you are sensitive to sodium, feel free to omit the ½ teaspoon of salt, or make a small tester cake in a skillet to test your salt level before adding more.
+Sodium levels can vary in crab meat and you want the perfect bite, so it's worth the extra few minutes!

 - Prep Time: 15